 NATURAL, FINE, BREATHABLE

-Lyocell is a "cellulosic fibre" as it is derived from the cellulose of wood pulp or sometimes from bamboo.
+Lyocell is a "cellulosic fibre" as it is derived from the cellulose of wood pulp.
 Although it is a manufactured fibre lyocell is not considered synthetic.

-It's properties and characteristics are more similar to those of natural cellulosic fibres, such as cotton, flax (linen), hemp and jute, than those of petroleum-based synthetic fibres such as nylon or polyester.
-We call our T-shirts "luxury" because the trade off for the many wonderful characteristics is that it is a delicate fabrication that is easily snagged or caught to produce tiny holes with wear.
+It's properties and characteristics are more similar to those of natural cellulosic fibres, such as cotton, flax (linen), hemp and jute, than those of petroleum-based synthetic fibres (eg. nylon or polyester).

 Re Ironing - Lyocell fabric dries relatively wrinkle-free, but if you want to spruce it up with an iron, use a warm or "synthetic" heat setting and turn off the steam.
 High heat can damage Lyocell, especially microfiber fabrics, and steam can leave spots that won't come off until the next washing.
 A safe option is to hang the item in a warm, moist area, such as a shower.